 Faux versions of plants like succulents, cactus, and even daffodils can live anywhere, regardless of their light requirements because…well…they’re fake.
 The live versions of these plants would normally require a lot of direct sunlight, so they aren’t really suitable for bathrooms or basements.

-This collection of cactus plants would be great for a bathroom or basement.
+This succulent arrangement would be great for a bathroom or basement.
 No direct sunlight?
 No problem!

 Alternatively, plants like Peace Lilies and Snake Plants actually prefer indirect sunlight and generally don’t do well if you put them in a sunny spot.
 If you have a spot that has a lot of sunlight and still want to use a Peace Lily or a Snake Plant, you can choose their artificial versions of these plants.